CK Travels

 Address: Wimbledon Park Primary School, Off Havana Rd, Durnsford Road, London SW19 8EJ

-One of the main local shopping thoroughfares, Wimbledon Town is the area that has sprung up around the main train station.
+One of the best areas for shops and cafes, Wimbledon Town is the area that has sprung up around the main train station.

-Here you’ll find several pubs, cinemas and many of the high street chains (the more boutique and independent stores can be found in Wimbledon Village).
+Here you’ll find several pubs, cinemas and many of the high street chain shops (the more boutique and independent stores can be found in Wimbledon Village).

 Concentrated around The Broadway, here you’ll find chain coffee shops like Pret A Manger and Caffe Nero, fast food favourites like Greggs, Taco Bell and McDonalds and supermarkets like Waitrose, Tesco and Morrisons.

-Whilst not worth a special visit, you may find you start your Wimbledon walk here and it is quite good for shopping.
+Whilst not worth a special visit, you may find you start your Wimbledon walk here and it is quite good for shopping (the largest concentration of shops).

-Of course the main shopping centre in Wimbledon has to be called Centre Court (and yes, you can buy tennis rackets here!).
-Located right next to the train station, it is easy to find; just look for the colourful umbrella display at the entrance (very similar to Camden Market).
+The main shopping centre in Wimbledon is located right next to the train station and is easy to find; just look for the colourful umbrella display at the entrance (very similar to Camden Market).

-From Boots to Body Shop, H&M to Holland & Barrett, you’ll find all your favourite brands under one roof (making it also good for wet weather days in Wimbledon).
+From Boots to Body Shop, H&M to Holland & Barrett, you’ll find all your favourite brands under one roof (making it also good for wet weather days).

-Big changes are planned for Wimbledon’s Centre Court Shopping centre in the future as new owners have recently taken it over and wish to include a new courtyard, a rooftop area including honey bees and co-working spaces.
+Big changes are planned for Wimbledon Quarter Shopping centre in the future as new owners have recently taken it over and wish to include a new courtyard, a rooftop area including honey bees and co-working spaces.

-Address: Wimbledon Centre Court Shopping Centre, 4 Queen’s Road, London SW19 8YE
+Address: Wimbledon Quarter 4 Queen’s Road, London SW19 8YE

 Like shopping in London?
 Try the whopping Westfield shopping centres in Stratford or Shepherd’s Bush.